-The other day in class Penni talked about a really tough class she'd recently had as a student.
+The other day in my yoga class the teacher talked about a really tough class she'd recently had as a student.
 She said she was really struggling, lying out in Savasana to get herself together when she realized she was humming.
-Penni shared that experience with us in class, "Notice how you manage your discomfort," she said.
+She shared that experience with us in class, "Notice how you manage your discomfort," she said.
 "For me, I was managing my discomfort by humming."

-I've been thinking about this a lot since Penni's class that day.
+I've been thinking about this a lot since class that day.
 We all have tools that we don't even know we have.
 I wonder if Nana ever knew she hummed all the time.
-It took Penni by surprise to find herself humming.
-This morning I had a really hard class.
 My back was hurting and I was stressing about it.
 It hurt to forward bend.
 It hurt to backward bend.
-But mostly, I was mentally struggling, trying to manage the idea that I too was being struck down with the Culberg Back Pain Affliction, that I'd struggle with it for the rest of days, humming through life.
+But mostly, I was mentally struggling, trying to manage the idea that I too was being struck down with the dreaded Culberg Back Pain Affliction, that I'd struggle with it for the rest of my days, humming through life.